-- 1.5.1 Documented process controls shall be monitored to ensure products can be made consistently in compliance with the recipes and finished product specifications. - 1.5.2 Documented environmental controls shall be monitored to ensure that facilities are adequate to maintain raw materials, work-in-progress, finished products and packaging within a safe temperature range and where applicable, under controlled humidity, atmospheric or other environmental parameters. - 1.5.3 In the case of equipment failure, procedures shall be in place to establish the safety status of the product prior to release. - 1.5.4 Where identified as essential for legality and food safety, environment monitoring devices, such as temperature probes and recorders, and process control devices such as weighing equipment and metal detection, shall be calibrated to ensure accuracy within defined parameters at a pre-determined frequency. - 1.5.5 Metal control or detection procedures shall be documented and their operation subject to recorded inspection and/or testing. - 1.5.6 All measuring devices and equipment (not covered in 1.5.4) used for monitoring production processes and product quality shall have a documented regular check and be adjusted if necessary. - 1.5.7 Procedures for quantity control shall be in place to ensure the product complies with Weights and Measures legislative requirements. - 1.5.8 The business shall ensure the filling operations are effectively controlled with regard to quantity control (volume), cleaning and foreign body control.
+1.5.1 Documented process controls shall be monitored to ensure products can be made consistently in compliance with the recipes and finished product specifications.
+1.5.2 Documented environmental controls shall be monitored to ensure that facilities are adequate to maintain raw materials, work-in-progress, finished products and packaging within a safe temperature range and where applicable, under controlled humidity, atmospheric or other environmental parameters.
+1.5.3 In the case of equipment failure, procedures shall be in place to establish the safety status of the product prior to release.
+1.5.4 Where identified as essential for legality and food safety, environment monitoring devices, such as temperature probes and recorders, and process control devices such as weighing equipment and metal detection, shall be calibrated to ensure accuracy within defined parameters at a pre-determined frequency.
+1.5.5 Metal control or detection procedures shall be documented and their operation subject to recorded inspection and/or testing.
+1.5.6 All measuring devices and equipment (not covered in 1.5.4) used for monitoring production processes and product quality shall have a documented regular check and be adjusted if necessary.
+1.5.7 Procedures for quantity control shall be in place to ensure the product complies with Weights and Measures legislative requirements.
+1.5.8 Procedures for quality maintenance and the control of microbiological and physical contamination of brine tanks and during rind-washing shall be established, monitored and documented.